taroved/pol/readme.md

 This is source code of RSS feed generator website with user friendly interface.

-## Installation of development server for Ubuntu and Debian
+## Installation of development server for Ubuntu

 Install required packages
 ```